root-foundation/root/README.md

 We acknowledge that _initially_ personal tokens will be better harnessed by individuals with privilege.
 Early individuals who raise capital by selling equity in their personal tokens would have likely had advantages such as better education, access to resources, capital, networks, etc. But eventually, as the network matures through more participants and investments (in number and magnitude), market forces will more aggressively allocate resources to undervalued or undiscovered talent.
 Thus, market forces will push resources to individuals _earlier_ in their lives across a _broader_ range of activities — preventing wastage of valuable potential and minimizing unfair advantages.

-As discussed earlier, _even_ with extreme outcomes we will have a greater absolute number of winners because of rapid displacement of winners (due to accelerating convergence).
+As discussed earlier, _even_ with extreme outcomes we will have a greater absolute number of winners because of rapid displacement of winners (due to accelerating change).
 Furthermore, as artificial intelligence advances humanity, the number of quality contenders will increase (due to better training, resources, leverage, etc.).

 Because of more extreme success outcomes _and_ greater number of competent contenders for those outcomes, we will see more widespread investments of greater magnitude.
 Therefore, even the investment into the median contender will increase.

-Thus, personal tokens, and the market forces they create, will increasingly negate privilege — unlocking our collective potential.
+Therefore, personal tokens, and the market forces they create, will increasingly negate privilege by incentivizing capital to flow to incorrectly undervalued individuals — based on their potential, not wealth.

 ## Universal Basic Equity (UBE)